 How Bad are Auto Accidents in South Carolina?

-According to the South Carolina Department of Public Safety, 589 fatal car accidents occurred in the state between January 1, 2012, and October 18, 2012.
+According to the Department of Public Safety, there were 589 fatal South Carolina car accidents between January 1, 2012, and October 18, 2012.
 These fatal crashes resulted in 632 deaths of passengers, drivers, pedestrians, bicycle riders and others sharing the road.
-The South Carolina Department of Public Safety also reported on the total number of fatal vehicle crashes and fatalities in 2011.
-Their statistics indicate that 625 fatal crashes in 2011 resulted in 677 deaths in South Carolina.
+The Department of Public Safety also reported on the total number of fatal South Carolina vehicle crashes and fatalities in 2011.
+Their statistics indicate that 625 fatal crashes in 2011 resulted in 677 deaths in Columbia and across South Carolina.

-As the figures demonstrate, car accidents cause far too many people to lose their lives in the state of South Carolina.
+As the figures demonstrate, South Carolina car accidents cause far too many people to lose their lives.
 In fact, the CDC indicates that car crashes are the leading killer of both kids and young adults throughout the U.S. and are among the top cause of death in all age groups.

 South Carolina law ensures that the financial burden of car accidents does not fall on innocent victims.
 Under South Carolina law, the person who is responsible for causing an accident can be held responsible for the losses related to the crash.
-A South Carolina auto accident lawyer at the Louthian Law Firm can help you to impose this responsibility.
+A Columbia SC car accident lawyer at the Louthian Law Firm can help you to impose this responsibility.

-Contact the Louthian Law Firm in Columbia today toll free at 888-829-0488 or locally at 803-454-1200 for a free evaluation of your case.
+Contact the Columbia SC car accident attorney at Louthian Law Firm today toll free at (803) 454-1200 for a free evaluation of your case.
 You can also fill out our online contact form.
 There is no fee unless you recover on your claim.

 Car accidents are often devastating, but never more so than when they are caused by the carelessness of another party.
 Drivers engage in many dangerous and negligent behaviors on the roads.
 Some of the factors most likely to cause preventable accidents include: